-Under Scenario B1 to C, the berth capacity ranges from 1,610,000 to 1,865,000 TEU/annum.
+Under Scenario B1, B2 and C, the berth capacity ranges from 1,500,000 to 1,650,000 TEU/annum.
 In order to facilitate this, the yard would need to increase capacity through introduction of 1 over 3 straddles and reduction of empty container storage to 0.5 days dwell (replicating the previous operational measures taken).